amanparasher/amanparasher.github.io/_pages/about.md

 ## Background

-My technical journey started with a B.Tech in Computational Intelligence at SRM University (2021-2025), where I built strong foundations in computer science and AI systems.
+My technical journey started with a B.Tech in Artificial Intelligence at SRM University (2021-2025), where I built strong foundations in computer science and AI systems.

 Key experiences include: